divercefi/whitepaper/README.md

 ## Value proposition

 Addressing these concerns is the mission of Divercefi to facilitate for everyone the (financial) access to digital assets, irrespective of their specific applications, platforms, and ecosystems.
-This includes users with low technological or financial expertise.
+This includes users with low technological or financial expertise.<br />
 As a result, investors should be able to discover new asset portfolios, connect to existing portfolios, or build personalised investment portfolios and manage them with our interface.
 Based on their portfolios, investors should also be able to leverage investment opportunities and DeFi products.
 Fundamentally, Divercefi will allow users to navigate along their investor journey by themselves.

 To achieve this outcome we are building the ultimate investment management ecosystem: